joomlatools/joomlatools-framework-ckeditor/README.md

-# Nooku Ckeditor
+# Ckeditor for Joomlatools Framework

-## What is Nooku Ckeditor?

-Nooku Ckeditor is a re-usable component that provides an interface for the [CKeditor](http://ckeditor.com) web editor.
+This is a re-usable component that provides an interface for the [CKeditor](http://ckeditor.com) web editor.
-This component is built on top of [Nooku Framework](https://github.com/nooku/nooku-framework) and makes it easy to add web editing functionality to other components.
+This component is built on top of [Joomlatools Framework](https://github.com/joomlatools/joomlatools-framework) and makes it easy to add web editing functionality to other components.

 ## Requirements

-- Nooku Framework 2 or newer.
+- Joomlatools Framework 2 or newer.
 - PHP 5.2 or newer.
 - MySQL 5.

 ## Installation

-Nooku Ckeditor can and should be installed by using [Composer](https://getcomposer.org/).
+Install by using [Composer](https://getcomposer.org/).
 Go to the root directory of your Joomla installation in command line and execute this command:

 ```
-composer require nooku/nooku-ckeditor:1.*
+composer require joomlatools/joomlatools-framework-ckeditor:1.*
 ```

 The component will be installed in the `vendor` folder of the root directory of your Joomla site.
-Nooku will make sure that the component is bootstrapped from that location and made available to other components extending it or just making use of it.
+The framework will make sure that the component is bootstrapped from that location and made available to other components extending it or just making use of it.

 ## Contributing

-Nooku CKEditor is an open source, community-driven project.
+This component is an open source, community-driven project.
 Contributions are welcome from everyone.
 We have [contributing guidelines](CONTRIBUTING.md) to help you get started.

 ## Contributors

-See the list of [contributors](https://github.com/nooku/nooku-ckeditor/contributors).
+See the list of [contributors](https://github.com/joomlatools/joomlatools-framework-ckeditor/contributors).

 ## License

-Nooku Ckeditor is free and open-source software licensed under the [GPLv3 license](LICENSE.txt).
+Ckeditor for Joomlatools Framework is free and open-source software licensed under the [GPLv3 license](LICENSE.txt).

 ## Community